Musescore 2.01 First impressions "Brilliant"

 Hidden tempo markings could occur in 1.3 in several ways - either you explicitly hiding them, or perhaps in scores resulting from MIDI or other types of import.

-In reply to by collierr
+In reply to This is an experimental file by collierr

 Sure enough I see 3 tempo markings in the XML.
 One is 1.0 (60BPM), another 1.2 (72BPM), another 1.1 (66BPM).
 I can't interpret enough of the XML to know why two are invisible except they appear to contain no text description at all except the "Poco Lento" which is set to 66BPM.